Skip to content

 ts

-Note that initial overrides per-field defaults — that's intentional for editing flows.
+Initial data overrides per-field defaults — that's intentional for editing flows.
+Read and write values through builder.form.data.

 Saving back to the experiment